shreyasnagaraja/Crunch/README.md

 Prerequisites
 --------------
-This project assumes the following are already installed:
+This project requires the following to be installed:

 * Git
 * Apache Maven